 - 1. With the exception of Job Corps centers in Puerto Rico, all TABE subtests, including the locator test, all levels of the initial test, and all levels of all subsequent tests, will be administered in English using the English version of TABE.
 The use of supplemental translations in any language in conjunction with any TABE test booklet is prohibited. - 2.
-With the exception of Job Corps centers in Puerto Rico, all TABE Reading and Math subtests, including the locator test and levels L, E, M, and D of the initial and subsequent tests, will be administered online using the TABE 9/10 in the CIS/STS.
+With the exception of Job Corps centers in Puerto Rico, all TABE Reading and Math subtests, including the locator test and levels L, E, M, and D of the initial and subsequent tests, will be administered online using TABE 9/10 in the CIS/STS.
 Puerto Rico centers will use the TABE Español Forms 7/8, Levels E and M, also to be administered online through STS.
 The use of paper/pencil tests is prohibited unless authorized by the Job Corps Data Center for the following purpose(s): - a.
-To provide reasonable accommodation to any student with a documented disability that prevents the student from taking the TABE online.
+To provide reasonable accommodation to any student with a documented disability that prevents the student from taking TABE online.
 Examples of functional limitations that could require the use of paper/pencil tests are visual limitations that prevent a student from reading text on the computer screen or physical limitations that limit a student's access to computer equipment.
 The student's accommodation plan must specify the need for testing accommodation.
-In situations where students need an audio version of the TABE tests centers may obtain audio tests directly from the publisher.
-Centers must securely the audio tests in a locked drawer or compartment on-center.